-No. EAC Condition Implementation Status Compliance Status Description EAC 63 The Cultural Resources Mitigation Plan must be developed in collaboration with a Cultural and Heritage Resources Committee (Committee) established by the EAC Holder that includes Aboriginal Groups.
-Ongoing In Compliance The 2017-2018 Cultural Resources Mitigation Plan Annual Report, describing activities from July 1, 2017 to March 31, 2018 was submitted to the EAO on August 24, 2018.
-The 2018-2019 Annual Report will describe activities from April 1, 2018 to March 31, 2019.
+No. EAC Condition Implementation Status Compliance Status 2020 Description Making process.
+A final EAC amendment request was submitted to the Environmental Assessment Office in May 2019.
+After completion of EAO's consultation on the request, the EAC amendment was issued in December 2019.
+BC Hydro continues to consult with Indigenous groups regarding construction plans and support Indigenous groups in ground truthing of traditional land use areas within the Project activity zone prior to construction.
+BC Hydro has provided funding to Indigenous groups for ground truthing through Consultation and Capacity Funding Agreements as well as providing additional funding to Doig River First Nation, Halfway River First Nation, and Blueberry River First Nations for specific cultural investigations.
+Some Indigenous groups have confidentially identified cultural sites of concern within or near the project area, and BC Hydro is continuing to engage with these groups around mapping of their cultural interests, and EAC 63 The Cultural Resources Mitigation Plan must be developed in collaboration with a Cultural and Heritage Resources Committee (Committee) established by the EAC Holder that includes Aboriginal Groups.
+Ongoing In Compliance potential measures to avoid or mitigate impacts.
+The 2018-2019 CRMP Annual Report, describing activities from April 2018 to March 2019 was submitted to the EAO on March 29, 2019.
+The 2019-2020 Annual Report will describe activities from April 2019 to March 2020.
 BC Hydro will update the CRMP as required based on new information, and will continue to implement initiatives described in the plan throughout construction.
 The 2018 Revision of the CRMP (rev. 3) includes clarification of the role and structure of the Cultural and Heritage Resource Committee.
 The CRMP includes formation of a Cultural and Heritage Resource Committee.
-BC Hydro has continued to invite all 13 Indigenous groups named in the EAC and FDS, and representatives from 10 of the Indigenous groups have participated actively in the Committee (Doig River, Blueberry River, Halfway River, Dene Tha', Duncan's, Horse Lake First Nations, McLeod Lake Indian Band, Saulteau First Nations, Métis Nation BC, and Kelly Lake Métis Settlement Society).
+BC Hydro has continued to invite all 13 Indigenous groups named in the EAC and FDS, and representatives from 10 of the Indigenous groups have participated actively in the Committee (Doig River, Blueberry

+No. EAC Condition Implementation Status Compliance Status 2020 Description River, Halfway River, Dene Tha', Duncan's, Horse Lake First Nations, McLeod Lake Indian Band, Saulteau First Nations, Métis Nation BC, and Kelly Lake Métis Settlement Society).
 The Committee has continued to work collaboratively on cultural resources mitigation initiatives, such as identifying measures to commemorate sites that will be lost to inundation, identification and naming of key cultural sites, documenting historical use of the area, including trails, sites, and stories, and discussing and developing an approach to Indigenous cultural awareness and orientation of the workforce.
-Initiatives underway include signage shelters at the Site C north bank viewpoint and traveling museum exhibit that could travel to Indigenous communities and would ultimately reside in the Fort St John Museum.
-The Committee is currently working on other projects within their regional sub-groups that will identify measures to commemorate site, identify and name key cultural sites, document historical use of the area and discuss and develop an approach to cultural awareness and orientation of the workforce.
+Initiatives underway include signage shelters at the Site C north bank viewpoint, a traveling exhibit that could travel to Indigenous communities, a future permanent exhibit at the Fort St John Museum, a calendar of community events, commemoration videos on the impacts of the Site C project from the perspective of Indigenous groups, and exploring the feasibility of a cultural centre at or near Site C. The Committee has also allocated funding from the overall committee budget to support commemoration and cultural activities that will be implemented individually by each of the 13 Indigenous groups.
+The Committee is currently working on other projects within their regional sub-groups that will identify measures to commemorate, identify and name key cultural sites, document historical use of the area and provide cultural awareness and orientation of the workforce.